Frequently asked questions about health insurance

-Mississippi’s exchange insurers implemented the following average rate changes for 2021:
+Mississippi’s exchange insurers have proposed the following average rate changes for 2022:

-Blue Cross Blue Shield of Mississippi implemented a slight average rate decrease (0.45%) for its individual-market plans, all of which are sold only outside the exchange.
+Blue Cross Blue Shield of Mississippi has proposed a 6% average rate increase for its individual-market plans, all of which are sold only outside the exchange.

 Read more about health insurance rate changes in Mississippi.

 By the end of the open enrollment period for 2021 coverage, nearly 111,000 people had signed up for private individual market plans through the Mississippi health insurance marketplace.
 This was the third year in a row with increasing enrollment, and it brought Mississippi’s marketplace enrollment to a record high.